Contrast: it’s more than just opposites like black and white or large and small.

 Besides adding visual interest to your design, contrast also helps create relationships between and prioritize different design elements.
 If every object in your design is roughly the same size, there won’t be much of a hierarchy.
 How will viewers tell what to look at first, or what’s most important?
 Effectively using scale is not only important from a practical standpoint, but is also one of the easiest ways to create a dynamic, interesting layout and add drama to a design.

-This magazine cover has a huge photo to emphasize the theme of the issue, but it doesn’t overpower the other design elements.
+This magazine cover design has a huge photo to emphasize the theme of the issue, but it doesn’t overpower the other design elements.
 In fact, the size, shape, and color of the typography enhance the photographic focal point.

 Like scale, visual weight is another way to point at a piece of your design and say, “This part is important!”
 Visual weight simply refers to the way an element stands out in comparison to the rest of the design—in other words, it’s high-contrast.
 The part of your design that has the most visual weight (most likely the focal point) doesn’t necessarily have to be the biggest thing on the page.
 You can also make something “weighty” or more visible with color, texture, shape or any other characteristic that sets it apart and attracts the eye.